 • cystitis, pyelonephritis (ascending route of infection).

-• accession of a secondary bacterial infection;
+• addition of a secondary bacterial infection;

-• the development of resistance to therapy;
+• development of resistance to therapy;

 • candidal septicemia;